-- risks related to the legal and regulatory environment in non-U.S. jurisdictions, including with respect to privacy and data security, and unexpected changes in laws, regulatory requirements and enforcement; - burdens of complying with a variety of foreign laws in multiple jurisdictions; - potential damage to our brand and reputation due to compliance with local laws; - fluctuations in currency exchange rates; - political, social or economic instability; - difficulty of effective enforcement of contractual provisions in local jurisdictions; - the potential need to recruit and work through local partners; - reduced protection for or increased violation of intellectual property rights in some countries; - inadequate data protection against unfair commercial use; - difficulties in managing global operations and legal compliance costs associated with multiple international locations; - compliance with the Bribery Act, the FCPA, the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, and similar laws in other jurisdictions; - natural disasters, including earthquakes, tsunamis and floods; - inadequate local infrastructure; - compliance with trade control laws; - the effects of applicable foreign tax structures and potentially adverse tax consequences; and - exposure to local banking, currency control and other financial-related risks.
+- risks related to the legal and regulatory environment in non-U.S. jurisdictions, including with respect to privacy and data security, and unexpected changes in laws, regulatory requirements and enforcement; - burdens of complying with a variety of foreign laws in multiple jurisdictions; - potential damage to our brand and reputation due to compliance with local laws; - fluctuations in currency exchange rates; - political, social or economic instability; - difficulty of effective enforcement of contractual provisions in local jurisdictions; - differences in local business culture and practices, difference in customer attitudes and tendencies and general differences in culture and local trends; - the potential need to recruit and work through local partners; - reduced protection for or increased violation of intellectual property rights in some countries; - inadequate protection against unfair commercial use; - difficulties in managing global operations and legal compliance costs associated with multiple international locations; - compliance with the Bribery Act, the FCPA, the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, and similar laws in other jurisdictions; - natural disasters, including earthquakes, tsunamis and floods; - inadequate local infrastructure; - compliance with Trade Control laws and anti-money laundering laws;

+- the effects of applicable foreign tax structures and potentially adverse tax consequences; and - exposure to local banking, currency control and other financial-related risks.